Anna Kendrick: Personal life

 She began dating English filmmaker Edgar Wright in 2009, after they met while filming Scott Pilgrim vs. the World.
-They split up in March 2013.
+They separated in March 2013.
 She began dating English cinematographer Ben Richardson in February 2014, after they met while filming Drinking Buddies.
-They split in 2020.
-She dated actor Bill Hader from 2020 to 2022.
-Kendrick is currently dating American comedian Alex Edelman.
+They separated in 2020.

 She has said that her experience in an emotionally abusive relationship inspired her performance in Alice, Darling.
 In her 2016 memoir Scrappy Little Nobody, she wrote "Motherhood isn't for me."

+Anna's father, William Kendrick, died in 2022.